ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ---

 ## [MANUSCRIPT SECTION] 1.
 Executive Summary
+NoteBook 6 - Cognitive Mechanics

+Notebook 6 asks: "What are the precise mechanisms by which Reflective Prompting enhances metacognition?"
+The research confirms that Reflective Prompting is not just a conversation technique; It systematically supports Metacognitive Monitoring (tracking your cognition) and Metacognitive Regulation (actively adjusting it in service of the goal) by using AI as a Dynamic Transitional Object—an event-like, verification-requiring artifact that provides catalytic difference without doing the thinking for the user.

+---

+## [MANUSCRIPT SECTION] 1.
+Executive Summary

 Notebook 9 does not add new mechanism.
 It positions the Third Intelligence within the broader field of AI–human collaboration.
 Its core function is to articulate what conversation this research is entering, what question it actually answers, and why existing literature cannot answer it.
 Across all analyses (yours, Claude's, mine), one conclusion is clear: